-Last year we added a coding exhibition event for CoderGirlz clubs and this year that will evolve into a coding competition.
+This year the CoderGirlz clubs participated in a Scratch coding competition.
 The number of schools establishing coding clubs is growing so we expect that coding events will expand and attract more and more attention.
 We plan to incorporate Minecraft into this year's exhibition!

-CTE, together with IT will offer new CTE Enrichment courses during the Expanded Learning Summer Program for 2017.
+CTE, together with IT offered new CTE Enrichment courses during the Expanded Learning Summer Program in 2017.
 The world of Career Technical Education (CTE) has a broad spectrum of industry sectors.
 Coding, Robotics and Video Production are all foundational skills that directly connect to many career opportunities within multiple industry sectors.
 For example, robotics is a foundational experience for students who may want to pursue study engineering, computer science, manufacturing or transportation, to name a few.

 The intent of the CTE Middle School Enrichment is to provide (or continue to provide) students with opportunities to learn foundational skills and experience guest speakers and industry site visits that relate to Robotics, Coding & Video Production.

 Join in the conversation using Twitter, Facebook, or Instagram.

 We will be accepting volunteers to help judge the 14 events and as usual you will receive breakfast, lunch and best of all, this year's Tournament of Technology T-shirt!

-The online judging takes place between March 17th and 23rd and the in-person judging will take place at Gaston on April 1st (No fooling!).
+The online judging takes place between March 2nd and March 7th and the in-person judging will take place at the Live Event Location (TBD) on March 17th!

 The criteria for being a judge is simple: